Canadian Children's Rights Council - Conseil canadien des droits des enfants

 In 2005, two of Canada's big banks hosted events at their downtown Toronto offices to mark the day.
 Also that year, in Iqaluit, the day was marked in a special way – 11 Inuit men and women made up the graduating class of the Akitsiraq law school, a one-time co-operative venture between the University of Victoria and Nunavut Arctic College meant to boost the number of lawyers in the North.
 Overnight, Nunavut's population of Inuit lawyers grew from one – Premier Paul Okalik – to 12.

-To mark the 10th anniversary of National Aboriginal Day, dozens of formal and informal events were planned across the country Link opens in a new window , ranging from sunrise ceremonies at Nathan Phillips Square in Toronto to aboriginal art workshops at the Canadian Museum of Civilization in Gatineau, Que.
-There's also a conference on Aboriginal contributions to the Canadian military experience Link opens in a new window at Royal Military College in Kingston.
+To mark the 10th anniversary of National Aboriginal Day, dozens of formal and informal events were planned across the country , ranging from sunrise ceremonies at Nathan Phillips Square in Toronto to aboriginal art workshops at the Canadian Museum of Civilization in Gatineau, Que.
+There's also a conference on Aboriginal contributions to the Canadian military experience at Royal Military College in Kingston.

 The day kicks off the beginning of the annual 11-day Celebrate Canada! festivities held from June 21 to July 1.
 The festivities also include St-Jean Baptiste Day (June 24), Canadian Multiculturalism Day (June 27) and Canada Day (July 1).